fluent/fluent-bit-docs/administration/configuring-fluent-bit/configuration-file.md

 ## Input <a id="config_input"></a>

 An _INPUT_ section defines a source \(related to an input plugin\), here we will describe the base configuration for each _INPUT_ section.
-Note that each input plugin may add it own configuration keys:
+Note that each input plugin may add its own configuration keys:

 | Key | Description |
 | :--- | :--- |
 | Name | Name of the input plugin. |
 | Tag | Tag name associated to all records coming from this plugin. |

-The _Name_ is mandatory and it let Fluent Bit know which input plugin should be loaded.
+The _Name_ is mandatory and it lets Fluent Bit know which input plugin should be loaded.
 The _Tag_ is mandatory for all plugins except for the _input forward_ plugin \(as it provides dynamic tags\).

 ### Example